What does it take to cure bad breath?

 Rinses typically have a tough time penetrating the full thickness of oral films and therefore it's difficult for them to provide an effective or complete benefit.
 (The bacteria living on or near a film's surface receive the treatment.
 Those living in its deepest recess may receive no effect at all.)

 In comparison, the mechanical disruption/removal of oral films by brushing, flossing and tongue scraping is quite predictable and unquestionably effective.

 The volatile sulfur compounds that cause bad breath are the waste byproducts created by anaerobic oral bacteria as they digest proteins.
 That's why it's so important for a person to clean their mouth thoroughly after eating, and especially after consuming foods that have high protein content.

 When we're finished eating, minute particles of food still remain in our mouth.
 A lot of this debris ends up in between our teeth and incorporated into the coating found on the back part of our tongue.

 Since these are precisely the locations in which the bacteria that cause bad breath live, if a person doesn't clean their mouth promptly and thoroughly, food is provided for them over an extended period of time.

 If your bad breath problem persists, even after a period of following all of the tips and suggestions we make on our pages, you should schedule an examination and cleaning appointment with your dentist so they can evaluate your situation.

-During this visit, the following can be accomplished:
+During your appointment, the following topics can be addressed ...